-Having studied at the University of Hong Kong (B.B.A.) and SOAS, University of London (M.A.), Zhaokun Xin received his doctorate from Arizona State University.
+Zhaokun Xin teaches courses on a variety of subjects in Chinese literature.
 Focusing on fiction and drama of late imperial China, his research draws on affect studies, ritual theory, medical history, and gender studies.
 His current project explores the representation of anger in Ming-Qing literature.
-He has published on the subject in Chinese Literature: Essays, Articles, Reviews (CLEAR).
-As a side project, he has also rendered the book entitled Celestial Women: Imperial Wives and Concubines in China by Professor Keith McMahon into Mandarin Chinese.
-The translation is forthcoming soon.
-In order to stimulate students’ creative and critical thinking, Zhaokun Xin is dedicated to incorporating performance elements, multi-media materials, and hybrid ways of storytelling into his classes.
+He is also broadly interested in translation studies and Sino-Japanese literary exchanges, and has been engaged in translation practice.
+In order to stimulate students’ creative and critical thinking, Zhaokun Xin is dedicated to incorporating performance elements, multi-media materials, and hybrid ways of storytelling into his courses.

 Xin, Zhaokun, trans.
 Tiannyu linfan: Cong Song dao Qing de hougong shenghuo yu diguo zhengshi 天女臨凡：從宋到清的後宮生活與帝國政事.
 Simplified Chinese translation of Celestial Women: Imperial Wives and Concubines in China from Song to Qing, by Keith McMahon.
 Beijing: Houlang chuban gongsi, 2021.

 Xin, Zhaokun.
 “The Death of His Husband: Contesting Desires in Li Yu’s (1610-1680) Two Huaben Stories on Male Homoeroticism.”
 Prism: Theory and Modern Chinese Literature 18.1 (2021): 9-26.